gregpriday/laravel-retry/README.md

 Available strategies:

 #### 1. ExponentialBackoffStrategy (Default)
 Increases delay exponentially with each attempt.
-Best for general-purpose retries.
+Best for general-purpose retries and temporary networking or service issues where increasing wait times helps recovery.

 ```php
 use GregPriday\LaravelRetry\Strategies\ExponentialBackoffStrategy;